 Creative Arts Can Help Boost Kids’ Self-Esteem

 There is no right or wrong way to paint.
 It’s totally subjective.
-Painting is good for kids, giving them agency to make their own choices, free from judgement and fear of failure.
+Painting is good for kids, giving them agency to make their own choices, free from judgment and fear of failure.
 If they feel good while creating art, it can boost their self-confidence, lead to positive self-esteem, and improve their social skills.

 Regular painting activities will also help kids improve their artistic skills, which is good news.
 When children can see and measure their own progress, they feel happy and encouraged to pursue something.
 As parents, we can enhance all this positivity by praising our kids’ work.
 Hang their masterpieces on the fridge or share them with friends and family.